DimitrisDalis1/NTALIS-DIMITRIOS-THESIS-on-music-data-analysis/README.md

 # Things that I have done #

-(DAPCA-audio_analysis.py)DAPCA which gives us some important features while also comparing different PCAs (get_wanted_artists)Creates a csv with only the two artists we want to choose from (MDS-audio_analysis.ipynb)Uses MDS with different distances (pyAudioAnalysisFeaturesExtraction)Needs a lot of tweaking and WAV files.
+(DAPCA-audio_analysis.py)DAPCA which gives us some important features while also comparing different PCAs<br/>
+(get_wanted_artists)Creates a csv with only the two artists we want to choose from (MDS-audio_analysis.ipynb)Uses MDS with different distances (pyAudioAnalysisFeaturesExtraction)Needs a lot of tweaking and WAV files.
 Prolly the next step to this project